RMLio/ap-data-to-dashboard/README.md

 You may specify a custom vocabulary per sheets and sheet/columns combination in the sheet labeled `_customVoc`:

+- `sheetLabel`: the label per sheet,
 - `sheetClass`: the class per sheet,
+- `columnLabel`: the label per column,
 - `columnProperty`: the property per column,
 - `valueDatatype`: the datatype per value in the column,
 - `valueClass`: the class per value in the column.